mate-academy/py-fastapi-city-temperature-management-api/README.md

 # 🏙️ City and Temperature Management FastAPI Application
 ___

 This FastAPI application is a powerful tool for managing city data and temperature records efficiently.
 It consists of two main components: a CRUD API for city data and an API for fetching and recording temperature data for cities.
-Below, you'll find everything you need to know to get started with this project.
+I've included everything you need to know to start this project.

 ## 🚀 Features
 ___